Cytollen/cytollen.github.io/_projects/1_project.md

     The figure on the left shows a two-dimensional confidence region (1 indicates inclusion), and we can visualize it easily with the built-in `plot_grid` function (figure on the right).
 </div>

-For more details about the package, see <a href="https://cran.r-project.org/web/packages/SimBaRepro/index.html">SimBaRepro</a>.
+To use the package or to see more details, see <a href="https://cran.r-project.org/web/packages/SimBaRepro/index.html">SimBaRepro</a>.